dark0dave/M-khiin-Friendship/README.md

 # M'Khiin-Friendship
-This mod introduces a short, but hopefully meaningful, friendship path with M'Khiin during Siege of Dragonspear.
+This mod introduces a short friendship path with M'Khiin during Siege of Dragonspear.
 It includes five friendship talks, additional conversations responding to key story moments, and expanded interjections when appropriate.

 ## FAQ